Social Accountability

 The Science Behind It

-Harkin et al. (2015) meta-analyzed 138 studies with 19,395 participants.
+Harkin et al. (2016) meta-analyzed 138 studies with 19,395 participants.
 Regular self-monitoring plus frequent external feedback produced the largest behavior changes.
 Daily check-ins beat weekly, which beat monthly.
+Social accountability combined with self-monitoring consistently improved behavior outcomes across diverse contexts.

 Multiple pathways explain this.
 Cognitive load reduces when someone else monitors you.
 Being watched increases prosocial behavior (the Hawthorne effect).
 Relationship maintenance creates intrinsic motivation to align with your stated commitments.
 Disappointing someone you care about creates genuine psychological discomfort.